dag-andersen/project-ideas/README.md

 I want vendor-agnostic things like databases, microservices, deployment systems, and production/staging environments to be easily moved between vendors in order to avoid vendor lock-in.

-I want to prove that you can build your systems only using open source cloud-native technologies, which you can move between cloud providers without any issues.
+I want to prove that you can build your modern infrastructure (with everything included) only using open source cloud-native technologies, which you can move between cloud providers without any issues.

-### 2: Kubernetes Operators (7,5 ects)
-Design, Implement and Evaluate a Kubernetes Operator

-Here, the plan is to learn Go and implement a Chaos Monkey (running as a Kubernetes operator).

-I am also considering building one in Rust and doing experiments to see which one performs the best.

-### 3: Site Reliability Engineering (22,50 ects)
+### 2: Site Reliability Engineering (22,50 ects)

 #### What is the problem we are trying to solve?
-At my previous workplace, I told my boss, "If I was the CEO of the company, I would not be able to sleep at night if i knew the state of the systems - If our stuff goes down, we have no idea how to start it again" ... and he just laughed at me and said, "Well then it is good that he does not know".
+At my previous workplace, I told my boss, "If I was the CEO of the company, I would not be able to sleep at night if i knew the state of our systems - If our stuff goes down, we have no idea how to start it again" ... and he just laughed at me and said, "Well then it is good that he does not know that".

 Sadly many companies have built infrastructure over the years that they have no idea how to start again if it goes down.
 Maybe the system has constantly been running for years, and the people who got it up and running may have left the company or it is just poorly documented.